-There was no post office at Chicago when Cook County was organized, March 8, 1831.
-On March 3lst, the United States government established a post office at Chicago, and Jonathan N. Bailey was appointed postmaster.
-The office of the postmaster was situated in a log building, in the foreground, about where South Water Street (Wacker Drive) intersects Lake Street, where the river forks to the south, near the east end of the bridge.
+There was no post office in Chicago when Cook County was organized on March 8, 1831.
+On March 3lst, the United States government established a post office in Chicago, and Jonathan N. Bailey was appointed Postmaster.
+The office of the Postmaster was situated in a log building, in the foreground, about where South Water Street (Wacker Drive) intersects Lake Street, where the river forks to the south, near the east end of the bridge.
 John S.C.
 Hogan kept a store there.
-He was a son-in-law of the postmaster.
+He was a son-in-law of the Postmaster.

-Before the post office was established, the mail was brought to Chicago by a half-breed Indian once in two weeks from Niles, Michigan, a town on the route from the east to Chicago.
-The trip was made by the carrier on foot and usually took a week.
-There were only about a dozen families in Chicago, and with the addition of the officers and soldiers at Fort Dearborn constituted the entire population.
-The Indians who resorted to this point for trading are not, however, included in the count.
+Before the post office was established, a half-breed Indian brought the mail to Chicago every two weeks from Niles, Michigan, a town on the route from the east to Chicago.
+The carrier made the trip on foot and usually took a week.
+Only about a dozen families were in Chicago, and the addition of the officers and soldiers at Fort Dearborn constituted the entire population.
+The Indians who resorted to this point for trading are not included in the count.

 - In 1831, the mail was carried on foot once a month